 Unlike us, most Americans celebrated the reinstatement of post-COVID travel by ignoring actual places in the world and merely going to (returning to) artificial replicas within America: Las Vegas and Disney resorts.
 Please watch this short video...

-Lewis and I travelled from a place named for an English queen (NYC's Queens County) to a place whose Head of State is an English queen.
+Ironically, Lewis and I travelled from a place that was named for an English queen (NYC's Queens County) to a place whose Head of State is an English queen.

-Once again, Lewis and I made a transatlantic crossing on the reliable British Airways.
+Once again, Lewis and I made a transatlantic crossing aboard British Airways.
 Each round-trip cost was only $700 for 3,500 miles.
 (Using an American airline, my coworker flew 509 miles from New York to North Carolina, and the cost was disgustingly at $400).

 With a higher caliber of service than we received on Emirates Airline (in February), we remain smitten with British Airways.
 Per usual, the cheery flight attendants served us two mini bottles of wine before dinner and another bottle with dinner.
 That is comfort and generosity in the sky.
 Dinner was aromatically mouth-watering, and the movie selection was refreshed with many choices that appealed to us.